AigloOo/pii/README.md

 # Infinite Pi Calculator

-A modern, Vercel-style web application that calculates Pi infinitely using a streaming algorithm.
+A web application that calculates Pi infinitely using a streaming algorithm.

 ## Features